 5 Steps to Successful Internal Innovation Crowdsourcing

-The MIT study3 outlines several things to keep in mind when internally crowdsourcing innovation at your firm, but we’ve distilled it to five steps.
+The MIT study3 outlines several things to keep in mind when internally crowdsourcing innovation at your firm, but we’ve distilled it into five steps.

 - Stay focused—While it’s tempting to try to crowdsource improvements to all aspects of your organization, you need to ensure employees don’t become fatigued, so refrain from overusing crowdsourcing.
 Additionally, identify your target.
 What problem are you trying to solve?
 To get actionable insights you’ll actually use, you need to define exactly what you need your employees to be thinking about.